telerik/kendo-ui-core/docs/framework/spa/view.md

         index.render("#app");
     </script>

+### Append View Element

-Subsequent `render` calls **will not** re-instantiate the view element, but append it to the given container (if provided), or return a reference to the existing view element if no container is provided.
+Note that subsequent `render` calls will not re-instantiate the `view` element, but will append it to the given container (if provided), or return a reference to the existing view element if no container is provided, as shown below.

-## Appending View Element
+###### Example

     <div id="app"></div>